 I’ve been wondering about brand names, or rather, one specific brand name – Nintendo’s Wii.
 The Wii is, of course, a now well-established gaming system.
-Apparently, the name is supposed to indicate the inclusiveness of playing together and the fact that the system is designed for everyone.
+Apparently, according to a bubble cash review, the name is supposed to indicate the inclusiveness of playing together and the fact that the system is designed for everyone.
 The two lower case ‘i‘s though, make it an oddity in English, and always make me want to pronounce it weeeeee (sad, I know).

 […] This post was mentioned on Twitter by clear sweet, Macmillan Dictionary.
 Macmillan Dictionary said: How do they come up with those brand names! http://www.macmillandictionaryblog.com/play-the-game […]